g4bey/discord-quote-bot/README.md

 This project was initiated a while ago, and at the time, I was eager to complete it.
 Looking back, it's amusing to see all the unconventional code I wrote.

-# how to start
+## how to start

 it's pretty easy!
-All you need is a token u set in config... and voila!
+All you need is a token u set in `config.yaml`... and voila!
 You may as well set a owner guild in order to use the owner only commands.